 We now turn to the experiments which run the TPC-H benchmark in the heterogeneous clusters.
-As described in Section 6.1.2, we chose 3 different queries from TPC-H query set.
-Each of the three queries consists of 5 sub queries.
+As described in Section 6.1.2, we chose three different queries from TPC-H query set.
+Each of the three queries consists of five sub queries.
 A dependency chain exists between the sub queries from the same query, i.e., each sub query could start only after its precedent sub query completes.
-It follows that the 5 sub queries form the same query are indeed submitted and executed sequentially in the predefined order.
-Furthermore, the input data sizes of different sub queries vary even in the same query.
-Therefore, each sub query has different map task numbers.
-For example, in this set of experiments, the first sub query of all the three queries has the largest input data size and thus most map tasks are clustered in the first few sub queries, while the following sub queries have relatively small amount of map tasks.
+It follows that the five sub queries form the same query are indeed submitted and executed sequentially in the predefined order.